Giving Children Choices

 Provide Two to Three Options

 When offering choices, make sure to only offer options that a child will truly be able to choose.
 In other words, don’t offer anything you aren’t willing to allow or follow through with.
 You’ll want to avoid giving too many options – just offer two or three so you don’t overwhelm the little one.
 Be sure that choices are simple, clear, and appropriate for their age.
 Additionally, if a child is doing something dangerous, offer safe alternatives.
 For example, while playing outside you notice a child throwing rocks.
 Instead of saying “Stop!
 That’s dangerous,” you could instead offer “We can’t throw rocks because it isn’t safe.
 Would you like to seesaw or go down the slide?”
 When they decide, praise their decision and accompany them to the activity they decided on, removing them from the rocks.
-A child should always be positively reinforced for making a choice.
+Positive reinforcement goes a long way.
+Read books to children about options, decision-making, and emotions.
 Decision-making is an important aspect of growth and offering choices will empower both you and the children in your care!